-1. About the information noticeDocviser S.R.L. is the company that owns the Application in whose database Users enter personal data and special categories of data.
+1. About the information noticeDocviser S.A is the company that owns the Application in whose database Users enter personal data and special categories of data.

 In this document, when the notion of User is used to designate the joint controller of personal data, it will not include the patients.